Manoj-bg/tonik-task/README.md

 Email: admin@example.com
 Password: Admin@123

-# Unit test case written only for save a book
+# Unit test case written only for save a book and adding a review as user
-php artisan make:factory BookFactory --model=Book
 php artisan test